aws-amplify/docs/docs/lib/auth/fragments/ios/signin_with_custom_flow/10_cli_setup.md

     callback(null, event);
 };
 ```
+Verify auth challenge is used to verify the input entered by the user.
+The reponse from user will be available in `event.request.challengeAnswer`, the above code compares that with `privateChallengeParameters` value set in the create auth challenge trigger.
 Save and close the file, then switch back to the terminal and follow the instructions:

 ```